-We decided that we could not cut our retirement savings at all (this means we max out our two Roth IRAs as well as contribute 6% of my husband’s pay to fully take advantage of his company’s recently re-introduced 401(K) matching contribution).
+We decided that we could not cut into our retirement savings at all (this means we max out our two Roth IRAs as well as contribute 6% of my husband’s pay to fully take advantage of his company’s 401(K) matching contribution).

 So, in addition to the decrease in savings, we had to make cuts elsewhere.

 - Discretionary Spending (Mad Money) by 30%: Each of us gets a little mad money each week to spend on whatever we would like.
 We cut that by 30% to make the numbers work.